 To appreciate watercolor is to truly embrace its unpredictable nature.
 The organic movement of color bleeding into each other is intoxicating with each drop.
 I am naturally drawn to an expressive style because it gives me room to experiment and push my own artistic boundaries.

 After a year and half of exploration and product development, I founded Easy Sunday Club: a collection of modern paintings, art prints, and baby/children's soft goods that showcase playful interpretations of subjects in my expressive painting style.
-All designs are original.
+All designs are my original work.

 E-mail: hello [at] easysundayclub [dot] com